Devils Backbone Plant - Euphorbia tithymaloides

 The Devil's Backbone plant is native to tropical regions, so it prefers warm temperatures and high humidity.
 If growing indoors, it thrives in average room temperatures between 65°F to 75°F. Keep your Euphorbias away from drafts and extreme temperature fluctuations.
 As for humidity, it appreciates higher levels, so you can mist the leaves occasionally or place a tray of water near the devil's backbone plant to increase humidity.

-If you're living in USDA zones 10-11, you can grow your devil's backbone plant outdoors year-round.
+If grown outdoors, these devil's backbone plant is hardy in USDA zones 10-11.
 It prefers a warm and tropical climate, with temperatures ranging from 50°F to 85°F. However, it's important to protect it from frost or freezing temperatures, as it is not frost-tolerant.
 It can tolerate temperatures outside of its ideal range, but extreme heat or cold may negatively affect its growth.
 Additionally, your devil's backbone plant can adapt to lower humidity levels, but it may benefit from occasional misting or placement in a more humid environment.

 Remember to monitor the temperature and humidity levels around your Euphorbia tithymaloide Devil's Backbone plant, both indoors and outdoors, to ensure it remains happy and healthy.